alixaxel/chrome-aws-lambda/README.md

 ## Versioning

-This package is versioned based off the underlying Chromium version:
+This package is versioned based on the underlying Chromium version:

 | `puppeteer` Version | Chromium Revision                                    | `chrome-aws-lambda` Version         |
 | ------------------- | ---------------------------------------------------- | ----------------------------------- |